agriffi10/agriffi10/README.md

 ### Side Projects

 - [React Chess Game](https://rococo-bavarois-680f44.netlify.app/) - This was something I did as a quick technical assessment, but I really enjoyed making it so I kept it around.
-You can checkout the code [here](https://github.com/agriffi10/react-chess?tab=readme-ov-file).
+You can view the code [here](https://github.com/agriffi10/react-chess?tab=readme-ov-file).

 ### Professional Work